 At the same time, China has been exciting its population against Hong Kong, by covering in extenso the disorder caused by the protests.
 To understand this, it must be known that the Communist Party sells in part its control over society by the expectation of peace and order (no matter how injust).

-Alleged “crimes” against the Chinese flag committed by the protesters (namely throwing it in the sea) just finished exciting the population against Hong Kong.
+Alleged “crimes” against the Chinese flag committed by the protesters (namely throwing it in the sea) just were the culminating point in exciting the population against Hong Kong.

 China has also been posting increasingly shrill reminders of its capacity to bring in troops to maintain order in HK (despite 7,000 troops already being posted in the city).
 So far, this has not impressed the protesters who have kept up the pressure on the HK government and China.